MM-YY-WW/PAL_practice_copy/README.md

 # PAL_practice_copy
-this repository is for study use of the coding  implementation of the paper "PAL: Program-aided Language Models.
+##This repository is for study use only.
+##Paper "PAL: Program-aided Language Models.
 (ICML2023)".
-This is not official implementation
+##This is not official implementation